-AP English Literature and Composition The Taming of the Shrew assessment activities
+AP English Literature and Composition The Taming of the Shrew assessment options

-Persuasive Essay (120 points)
+Persuasive Essay (80 points)

-Respond to this topic in a well-organized and meticulously-proofread essay.
+Respond to the following topic in a well-organized and meticulously-proofread essay.
+Reveal your understanding of the play's final scene and its connection to the play's theme.

-Portia Minola, an independent land-owning woman from Venice, recently received the news from her gossipy cousin Bianca that Katherine, the defiant and tempestuous shrew, has not only married but declared at her sister's wedding feast,
+Portia Minola, an independent land-owning woman from Venice, recently received the news from her gossipy cousin Bianca that Katherina, the defiant and tempestuous shrew, has not only married but declared at her sister's wedding feast,